Impeck/cordova-plugin-Info-plist/README.md

 # cordova-plugin-Info-plist
-Сordova / phonegap plugin for add the values in info.plist for iOS 9
+Сordova / Phonegap plugin for add the values in info.plist for iOS 9